 What Fleet Managers Need to Know

-Maintain a database:
+Maintain a detailed database

-Send reminders:
+Send reminders

-Educate drivers:
+Educate drivers

-Encourage regular health check-ups:
+Encourage regular health check-ups

 Where to Find a Medical Examiner’s Certificate